 "Through her example, may Most Holy Mary encourage you to be in the new millennium announcers of hope, love and peace!"Pope John Paul II, World Youth Day XV - 8/15/2000

-The sophomore retreat focuses on what it means to act virtuously within the confines of Pope John Paul II High School and the broader contexts of their family, church community, civic community, and the world community.
+The Sophomore Retreat focuses on what it means to act virtuously within the confines of Pope John Paul II High School as well as the broader contexts of family, church community, civic community, and the world community.
 It is an opportunity for sophomores to reflect upon how their faith calls them and challenges them to act in a way that often contradicts their understanding and experiences of popular culture.

 Junior Retreat: Theme- Faith and Prayer

 "Freedom is not the ability to do anything we want, whenever we want.
 Rather, freedom is the ability to live responsibly the truth of our relationship with God and one another."
 Pope John Paul II, Saint Louis, Missouri - 1/26/1999

 "In prayer you become one with the source of our true light, Jesus himself."
 Pope John Paul II, Saint Louis, Missouri - 1/26/1999

 The Junior Retreat is a time for third year students to examine their understanding of faith as a relationship with Christ and how prayer (sacraments, liturgy, etc.) strengthens that relationship within the context of the various communities of which they are members.
 It is a time for juniors to reflect upon their relationships with family, friends, school community, and their church community as concrete evidence of God's love for them, their call to love others, and their loving response to their God.

 Senior Retreat: Theme- Courageous Leadership

 "Call out to Jesus to remain with you always along the many roads to Emmaus of our time.
 May he be your strength, your point of reference, your enduring hope!"
 Pope John Paul II, World Youth Day XII - 11/24/1991